 Music Scholarships are awarded on merit, without reference to family income.
 Fee remissions may be awarded to deserving candidates.
 The maximum level is 50%, although such a large fee remission is rare.
-On occasion the school may award Honorary Scholarships without fee remissions but with free tuition on one instrument up to the termly value of the amount charged by our visiting teachers (currently £285 per term).
+On occasion the school may award Honorary Scholarships without fee remissions but with free tuition on one instrument up to the termly value of the amount charged by our visiting teachers (£290 per term for 2021/2022).
 This can be an instrument studied either with a teacher outside school or at school and payments will be made directly to individual teachers.

-The Music Scholarship Application Form, together with a musical reference (to be submitted on the candidate's behalf from one of her music teachers or from someone else suitably qualified to comment on her musical ability), should be submitted online by Friday 9th October 2020.
-Auditions will take place on Thursday 19th and Friday 20th November 2020.
+The Music Scholarship Application Form, together with a musical reference (to be submitted on the candidate's behalf from one of her music teachers or from someone else suitably qualified to comment on her musical ability), should be submitted online by Friday 8th October 2021.

+Auditions will take place on Thursday 25th and Friday 26th November 2021.